Alex-2605/data-challenge/README.md

 ```

-CryptoMonitor is thoughtfully architected to prioritize reliability and maintainability.
+CryptoMonitor prioritizes reliability and maintainability.
 The application is divided into modular components, each handling specific responsibilities:

 - **Data Ingestion (`fetcher.py`):** Handles the continuous retrieval of data from CoinGecko's API, ensuring that the database is consistently updated with the latest information.
 - **Alert Processing (`alerts.py`):** Evaluates recent data to identify significant changes and logs corresponding alerts.